 Three hours a week.
 Three quarter hours each.

+51 Fall and Winter Quarters.
+52 Winter and Spring Quarters.
 This course is primarily for business education majors but may be taken by any student who is interested.
 The topics include: computation, percentage, simple and compound interest, discount, logarithms, annuities, bonds.

-Prerequisite for course 52: Either 51 or 42.
-51 was formerly 54.
-52 is a new course.
+Prerequisite for course 52; Either 51 or 42.